Reennee/HeartDisease-ML-Classifier/README.md

 # Heart Disease Prediction with Optimization Techniques

 ## Project Overview
-This project explores different optimization techniques in machine learning models for heart disease prediction.
+This project explores different optimization and regularization techniques in machine learning models for heart disease prediction.
 We compare classical ML algorithms (Logistic Regression, SVM, Random Forest) with neural networks using various optimization approaches (different optimizers, regularization techniques, dropout, early stopping).
+The workflow includes model training, evaluation, error analysis, and model persistence for reproducibility and deployment.

 ## Dataset
 The dataset contains 303 samples with 13 features related to heart health and a binary target variable indicating presence (1) or absence (0) of heart disease.
 Features include age, sex, chest pain type, blood pressure, cholesterol levels, etc.

+## Workflow Summary
+1. **Data Loading & Preprocessing**: Data is loaded, split into train/validation/test sets, and standardized.
+2. **Model Training**:
+   - Classical ML models: Logistic Regression, SVM, Random Forest (with hyperparameter tuning)
+   - Neural Network models: Multiple instances with different optimizers, regularization, dropout, and early stopping
+3. **Model Evaluation & Error Analysis**:
+   - Metrics: Accuracy, Precision, Recall, F1 Score, ROC AUC
+   - Visualizations: Confusion Matrix (with heatmap), ROC Curve
+   - Classification Report: Precision, recall, f1-score per class
+4. **Model Saving & Loading**:
+   - All trained models are saved with unique filenames for reproducibility
+   - Saved models can be loaded and used for predictions on new/test data
+5. **Prediction & Reporting**:
+   - Predictions are made using the best saved model (Instance 2)
+   - Evaluation metrics and plots are generated for predictions on the test set

 ## Results Summary